Hardbow/Studing-lab/README.md

 # Studing-lab

-This rep was created be Eugene
+This rep was created by Eugene